shreyanshTechz/DigiCode/README.md

 Digicode is a platform where regular contests are organised by students of NIT Jalandhar.

-Every contest consists of 5 question.
-Student need to submit their code which will be evaluated by students only.
+Every contest consists of 5 questions.
+Students need to submit their code which will be evaluated by TEAM_ON_TOP members only.

 The website is made with the help of HTML,CSS Using neomorphism and basic javascript.